Chairman, DCR Stewardship Council

 During his tenure, TPL also collaborated with a coalition of non-profits and the state’s Department of Environmental Affairs to pass The Community Preservation Act, legislation that allocates local tax dollars to open space acquisition, affordable housing and historic preservation.
 The CPA has been adopted by 172 of the 251 cities and towns across Massachusetts, including Boston in the November 2016 election.

 Currently, Hatch serves as chair of the board of Issue One, a group that is challenging the influence of well-financed special interests over American politics.
 He is chair of the stewardship council of the Department of Conservation and Recreation and appointed to a second seven-year term by Governor Deval Patrick.
-He serves on the board of The Conservation Law Foundation, chairing its Massachusetts division.
+He serves on the boards of The Trust for Public Land and of The Conservation Law Foundation, chairing its Massachusetts division.
 Among other affiliations, he sits on the board of overseers at the Isabella Stewart Gardner Museum and was a former member of the Emerald Necklace Conservancy’s stewardship council.

 He is the son of the late Frank W. Hatch, Jr., a state legislator and gubernatorial candidate known for his own environmental leadership, notably the creation of the state’s 1965 Wetlands Protection Act, the first such wetlands protection act in the country.